By AGI eBulletin Staff

 “We are determined to get this important message out there, not only for adults who need support in recovery from trauma but also for children with autism and their families,” says Dr. Paradiz.
 The film underscores AGI’s basic organizational philosophy that solutions to many of the issues that face our community in adult services and adult life can be found within the adult autistic population itself.
 By designing and directing initiatives specific to adult concerns and to those who provide support to adults, AGI aims to be a part of the solution to the demand that lies ahead.

 Although the film will not be available for viewing online, AGI offers two options for communities to bring the film to their own towns, schools, agencies and organizations.

-1) Host the film in your community and offer AGI a donation in return.
-The donation amount is up to you/your organization, but AGI requests a $500 deposit for the DVD, plus all shipping expenses.
-The deposit will be refunded upon return.
+You can host the film in your community and offer AGI a donation in return.
+The donation amount is up to you or your organization but AGI requests a deposit for the DVD, which will be refunded upon return after the screening event.
 All donations will be earmarked for the AGI Young Leaders Division and Trauma Prevention Initiatives.

-2) Host the film in your community and pay a $500 speaking fee, plus expenses for an AGI staff member associated with the film to offer follow up Q&A following the screening.
-In this instance, you'll be providing income to an individual with autism, which is just as valuable to AGI as a donation (option 1).
+Another option is to host the film in your community and pay a speaking fee plus travel expenses for an AGI member featured in the film to offer a talk or Q&A session following the screening.
+In this way, you are providing income to an individual with autism, which is just as valuable to AGI as a donation.